 For ease of use, the interface utilizes 6 exterior buttons, so each and every function can be accessed easily.
 You can also leave it on after the swim, as the device is slim and attractive enough to be worn as a daily watch,

 The Swimsense Live is the next generation of the Finis Swimsense device.
-The tracker has been updated with more accurate propriatery tracking systems, new swim-specific data, and Bluetooth for real-time results.
+The tracker has been upgraded with more accurate propriatery tracking systems, new swim-specific data, and Bluetooth for real-time results.

-The tracker has been engineered to capture stroke count, total distance, pace, calories burned, distance per stroke, SWOLF (efficiency score), and more.
+The device will capture stroke count, total distance, pace, calories burned, distance per stroke, SWOLF (efficiency score), and more.
 It also features an OLED screen so you can view your workout data in real time.

 The app has also received a revamp.
 You can now track workout times, laps, calories burned, stroke specific analytics, and more.
 A new web platform has also been thrown into the mix for added convenience.